-D. Hypothesis Testing Summarized
+4. Hypothesis Testing Summarized

-- 1. Clearly identify the parameter and the outcome. - 2.
-State the null hypothesis.
+A. Clearly identify the parameter and the outcome.

+B. State the null hypothesis.
 This is what is being tested.
 A test of significance assesses the strength of evidence (outcomes) against the null hypothesis.
-Usually the null hypothesis is a statement of "no-effect" In the doctor example, we would say that the incomes of rural doctors are the same as urban ones. - 3.
-State the alternative hypothesis.
-This is a counter to the null.
-The counter comes from the new information that rural MDs may have lower incomes. - 4.
-Calculate the test statistic.
+Usually the null hypothesis is a statement of "no-effect" In the doctor example, we would say that the incomes of rural doctors are the same as urban ones.

+C. State the alternative hypothesis.
+This is a counter to the null and a restatement of the null hypothesis.
+The counter comes from the new information that rural MDs may have lower incomes.

-The significance test assesses evidence by examining how far the test statistic falls from the proposed null.
-The test is Z.
+D. Calculate the test statistic.
+The significance test assesses the evidence by examining how far the test statistic falls from the proposed null.
+The test is Z when certain conditions are met (see Part 3, above).

-5. The probability that you observe is called a P-VALUE.
+E. The probability that is observed as a result of the Z test is called a P-VALUE.
 The smaller the p-value the stronger is the evidence against the null hypothesis.

-6. On significance levels.
+F. On significance levels.
 Sometimes prior to calculating a score and finding it's p-value, we state in advance what we believe to be a decisive value of p.
 This is the significance level.
 5% and 1% significance levels are most commonly used.
 If your p-value is as small or smaller than the significance level you have chosen then you would say that "the data is statistically significant at the ---- (e.g. 1% or 5% or some other) level."